stetelepta/kaldi-hugo-cms-template/site/content/products.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-  heading: Dit is een test
+  heading: Dit is nog een test
   description: >
     Kaldi is my ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee